building-a-smart-home/anomalyDetection/readme.md

 Integrate with SMS, email, or mobile push notifications to alert caregivers and family members of anomalies.
 Consider a configurable threshold setting for different users to customize alerts based on sensitivity.

-**Data Visualization and Monitoring Dashboard**
-- Dashboard Development:

-Build a monitoring dashboard using tools like Tableau, Power BI, or Grafana.
-Include visualizations such as time-series plots, daily activity patterns, anomaly occurrence graphs, and overall health scores.
-- Real-Time Insights:

-Display real-time metrics, alerts, and system health on the dashboard.
-Implement custom views for different stakeholders (e.g., elderly individual’s family, caregivers, health providers).

-Model Training and Evaluation
-After preparing the dataset:

-Split Data: Create training and test sets.
-Select Model: Use machine learning models like Random Forest, SVM, or deep learning models like LSTMs (for time series).
-Evaluate: Use metrics such as accuracy, F1-score, and confusion matrix to evaluate activity recognition performance.

-Anomaly Detection
-For anomaly detection (e.g., identifying unusual heart rates), you could implement threshold-based or machine learning-based approaches.

-Threshold-based: Define acceptable ranges and flag outliers.
-ML-based: Use unsupervised learning techniques like Isolation Forests or One-Class SVM.
-Example for threshold-based anomaly detection on ecg_1: